 Aluminium is an amazing material as, unlike plastics, it is infinitely recyclable and can be reformed endlessly whilst retaining its material properties indefinitely.
 All of the aluminium we use in our products has a large recycled content, comes from mills in the USA and Europe, and it’s one of the most sustainable materials on the market today.
 Recycling aluminium saves about 90% of the energy it takes to make new aluminium as well as helping to reduce the demand for mining the bauxite ore needed to produce new aluminium.

 Our zero-waste manufacturing processes allow for the collection of all unused ‘offcuts’ of aluminium from our factory for recycling, the sale of which is all spent on purchasing Gold Standard carbon offsets.
-Our target for 2022 is to offset an amazing 100 tonnes of carbon simply by making our scrap work for the environment.
+Our target for every year is to offset an amazing 100 tonnes of carbon simply by making our scrap work for the environment.

 At the end of their useful life aluminium products can be widely recycled in the UK at your normal council recycling centre and any aluminium product can easily be put into “mixed metal” recycling.
 If you’re lucky enough to live in an area with small metal items kerbside recycling they can of course go in that too.
 If recycling aluminium in your areas is difficult then for ease you can also return any aluminium product to our recycling base – you pay the postage, we’ll handle it from there and will do some good with those increased scrap sales.